dortania/OpenCore-Install-Guide/config.plist/haswell.md

 The device-id fake is set up like so:

 * `0x04120000` - this is the device id for HD 4600 which does have support in macOS
    * `12040000` when hex swapped

 `PciRoot(0x0)/Pci(0x1b,0x0)` -&gt; `Layout-id`

 * Applies AppleALC audio injection, you'll need to do your own research on which codec your motherboard has and match it with AppleALC's layout.
 [AppleALC Supported Codecs](https://github.com/acidanthera/AppleALC/wiki/Supported-codecs).

-Keep in mind that some motherboards have different device locations, you can find yours by either examining the device tree in IOReg or using [gfxutil](https://github.com/acidanthera/gfxutil/releases) You can find your audio path with the following(Do note not all audio controllers are called HDEF, sometimes being known as HDAS, AZAL, HDAU and such):
+Keep in mind that some motherboards have different device locations, you can find yours by either examining the device tree in IOReg or using [gfxutil](https://github.com/acidanthera/gfxutil/releases) You can find your audio path with the following(Do note, not all audio controllers are called HDEF, sometimes being known as HDAS, AZAL, HDAU and such):
 ```
 path/to/gfxutil -f HDEF
 ```

 Do note that `layout-id` is a `Data` value meaning you will need to convert from `Number` to `HEX` so `Layout=5` would be interpreted as `<05000000>` and `Layout=11` would be `<0B000000>`.
-Audio can be left for post install.
+Audio can be left for post-install.

-Fun Fact: The reason the byte order is swapped is due to [Endianness](https://en.wikipedia.org/wiki/Endianness), specifcally Little Endians that modern CPUs use for ordering bytes.
+Fun Fact: The reason the byte order is swapped is due to [Endianness](https://en.wikipedia.org/wiki/Endianness), specifically Little Endians that modern CPUs use for ordering bytes.
 The more you know!

-**Block**: Removes device properties from map, for us we can ignore this
+**Block**: Removes device properties from the map, for us we can ignore this

 ## Kernel

 ![Kernel](https://i.imgur.com/2DkdqCv.png)

 **Add**: Here's where you specify which kexts to load, order matters here so make sure Lilu.kext is always first!
-Other higher priority kexts come after Lilu such as VirtualSMC, AppleALC, WhateverGreen, etc. Reminder that [ProperTree](https://github.com/corpnewt/ProperTree) users can run Cmd/Ctrl+R to add all their kexts in the correct order without manually typing each kext out.
+Other higher priority kexts come after Lilu such as VirtualSMC, AppleALC, WhateverGreen, etc. A reminder that [ProperTree](https://github.com/corpnewt/ProperTree) users can run Cmd/Ctrl+R to add all their kexts in the correct order without manually typing each kext out.

 * **BundlePath**
    * Name of the kext
    * ex: `Lilu.kext`
 * **Enabled**
-   * Self explanatory, either enables or diables the kext
+   * Self-explanatory, either enables or disables the kext
 * **ExecutablePath**
-   * Path to the actual executable hidden within the kext, you can see what path you kext has by right clicking and selecting `Show Package Contents`.
-Generally they'll be `Contents/MacOS/Kext` but some have kexts hiddin within under `Plugin` folder.
+   * Path to the actual executable hidden within the kext, you can see what path you kext has by right-clicking and selecting `Show Package Contents`.
+Generally, they'll be `Contents/MacOS/Kext` but some have kexts hidden within under `Plugin` folder.
 Do note that Plist only kexts do not need this filled in.
    * ex: `Contents/MacOS/Lilu`
 * **PlistPath**
    * Path to the `info.plist` hidden within the kext